SCRT-HQ/VaporShell/docs/glossary/New-VSDMSReplicationInstance.md

----
-layout: glossary
-title: New-VSDMSReplicationInstance
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSDMSReplicationInstance

 ## SYNOPSIS
-Adds an AWS::DMS::ReplicationInstance resource to the template
+Adds an AWS::DMS::ReplicationInstance resource to the template.
+The AWS::DMS::ReplicationInstance resource creates an AWS DMS replication instance.

 ## SYNTAX